-Homeowners insurance is something most homeowners need and is usually required by lenders.
+Homeowners insurance is usually required by mortgage lenders.
 But even if it’s not required, a policy is highly recommended.
 Get to know what homeowners insurance covers before you accept the policy — and ideally before you need to make a claim.

 Types of homeowners insurance coverage

 There are many different types of policies, including special coverages for condos, mobile homes and historic homes.
 The types of policies for single family homes begin with the most basic, which offer limited coverage for damage from a short list of “perils” and only cover the current cash value of the dwelling and other items named.
 There are more comprehensive policies which cover the replacement value of the house and other named items, due to damage from anything not explicitly exempted.